Emmotes/ic_spoilers/docs/kthriss.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: The Unknowable Ur** (Guess)
 > The effect of Unseen Encouragement is increased by 100000%.
-This amount is reduced by 50% for each enemy defeated in the current area, applying multiplicatively up to 10 enemies.
+This amount is reduced by 50% for each enemy defeated in the current area, applying multiplicatively for up to 10 enemies.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>